ShreekaraKedlaya/DVWA-report/README.md

 ## Overview

-High security is where it gets genuinely interesting.
-The filter is much more aggressive this time — but there's still a bypass, and it comes down to one missing character in the pattern matching.
+High security uses a much more aggressive filter.
+At first glance it looked like command injection was fully blocked.
+But after reading the source code carefully, I noticed something off.

 ---

 ## What Changed

-The source code at High level:
+The source code at this level:

 ```php
 $substitutions = array(